ohmyzsh/ohmyzsh/plugins/rsync/README.md

 # rsync

-This plugin adds 4 aliases for the open source [rsync](https://rsync.samba.org/) utility
+This plugin adds aliases for frequent [rsync](https://rsync.samba.org/) commands.

 To use it add `rsync` to the plugins array in you zshrc file.